dryewo/buergeramt-sniper/README.md

 Nachname: Michael Jackson
 EMail: michael.jackson@example.com
 telefonnummer_fuer_rueckfragen: "+4915781399988"
 ```

 Before starting the **sniper**, run Tor in a separate terminal session:

     $ tor MaxCircuitDirtiness 60

 Tor starts to listen on port 9050 by default, works as a SOCKS proxy and changes IPs every 60 seconds.
-After you've done, you can stop it with `Ctrl-C`.
+After you're done, you can stop it with `Ctrl-C`.

 Then finally run the **sniper** and wait for it to find an appointment for you.